microsoft/MixedReality-HolographicRemoting-Samples/README.md

 | remote | HoloLens 2, PC | Mixed Reality |
 | remote_openxr | HoloLens 2, PC | OpenXR |

 The player sample shows how to write an application running on your Microsoft HoloLens 2 or a Windows Mixed Reality PC and receive streamed content, using the Mixed Reality runtime.
-The player sample is very similar to the Holographic Remoting Player available in the store. <!-- Link? -->
+The player sample is very similar to the [Holographic Remoting Player available in the Microsoft store](https://www.microsoft.com/p/holographic-remoting-player/9nblggh4sv40).

 | Sample | Platform | Runtime |
 | ---------- | -------- | ----------- |